 Contrary to popular belief and opinions, being vegan goes beyond not eating anything made from or having any added by-products made of animals.
 It also extends to not using things that are made from animals as well, such as clothing and other accessories.
 If you’re vegan, camping can be a challenge as a lot of the materials used, as well as the food made suitable for consumption during camping are made with animal by-products.

 Thankfully, there already are manufacturers who keep in mind the welfare of vegans and offer animal-cruelty free items for use in camping.
+We’ve also found a great resource for gifts for vegans.
 With that said, here are some of the things every single vegan should bring along with them the next time they camp.

 Food is an essential camping item you have to bring with you.
 Thankfully, there are a lot: Winco and Fred Meyer.